IdkRandomTry/TheTwoWithinYou/README.md

-The Two Within You is my (SiddBourbaki's) entry for PyWeek #33
+The Two Within You is my (IdkRandomTry's) entry for PyWeek #33

-Concept: SiddBourbaki
+Concept: IdkRandomtry
-Code written by: SiddBourbaki
+Code written by: IdkRandomTry
-Art (if it classifies as art) by: SiddBourbaki
+Art (if it classifies as art) by: IdkRandomTRy
 Requirements: pygame 2.0.1

 How to Play: